How to Stop Your Puppy Whining

 Find Out Why Your Dog is Whining

 Your response to her whining really depends on the cause of it.
 Sometimes whining is justified and does require a response.
-But other times, it's just plain manipulative and should be ignored if you want to break the habit.
-The following tips will help you identify the cause - and the right solution.
+But other times, it's just a conditioned response to get your attention (like a whiny child) and should be ignored if you want to break the habit.
+The following tips will help you identify the cause and the right solution.

 1. She's in Pain

 If your Sheltie starts whining suddenly and then keeps it up steadily afterwards, she may be whining out of pain.
 This isn't just limited to older dogs: puppies and young dogs can be subjected to some pretty severe growing pains, so don't rule out this possibility on the basis of age.

 If you think your dog may be in pain, check her over for obvious signs: is she holding any paws off the ground, or favoring one side of her body?
 Check her face and body for scratches and splinters.
 Next, you can palpate her limbs and joints for inflammation (like arthritis) and possible injuries.
 Be gentle.
 Run your hand down her tail to check for lumps and bumps, too.